deveb2020/ModaResa_Test_Project/README.md

 ## How to start the project

-You need to run the backend first by going to the frontend-test directory and we run this code

-    [ npm i ]  install node_modules
-    [ npm run dev ] start the server

-Than for the frontend you need to go to the modaresa_scheduler_calendar directory and run this commands
+You need to run the backend first than for the frontend you need to go to the modaresa_scheduler_calendar directory and run those commands

     [ npm i ] install node_modules
     [ npm run start ] start the live preview